American Automobile Association: International affiliates

 An updated listing of International Affiliates can be found on AAA's Exchange website.

 Motorist rights

 The AAA has weighed in over the years on numerous issues that affect motorists.

 The AAA is known for occasional high-profile motorist advisories of traffic enforcement, such as when it rented a billboard to warn motorists of the speed trap town of Lawtey, Florida.
 It also is a supporter of the Motor Vehicle Owners' Right to Repair Act, first introduced in 2001 but which has not become law.

-Additionally, the AAA supported measures that tax motorists—with the goal of strengthening infrastructure and highway maintenance—as well as supported measures that curtail motorists' legal rights:
+Additionally, the AAA supported measures that tax motorists—with the goal of strengthening infrastructure and highway maintenance—as well as supporting other measures that affect drivers: